Our Verdict

 Clarity

-The Nikon Aculon A211 8x42 doesn't provide as clear a picture as the best models that we tested, although many of those models cost significantly more.
-In our clarity testing, we observed minor, but distinct distortion at the edges, a little more than many other models.
-Our team also observed color fringing and different hues creeping in at the edge of the lens, as well as a haze.
+The Nikon Aculon A211 8x42 doesn't provide as clear a picture as the best models we tested, although many of those models cost significantly more.
+In our clarity testing, we observed minor but distinct distortion at the edges, a little more than in many other models.
+We also observed color fringing and different hues creeping in at the edge of the lens, as well as a haze.
+The distortion, combined with color fringing and a general haze, made it more difficult to use when moving around while scanning for objects.

 Brightness

+During our observed and measured brightness testing, the Nikon Aculon A211 8x42 exhibited a performance more on par with mid tier models, out-competing many similarly priced models for the amount of light it can transmit.
 While the 5.25mm exit pupil does a great job of transmitting light, the lens quality, as mentioned in our clarity section above, is not great and adds hues to the transmitted light.
 So while very bright, some colors seemed less than true to life.

 Comfort

-In our comfort metric, we evaluated the griping and holding ergonomics of each model, the eye cups, and straps.
+In our comfort metric, we evaluated the gripping and holding ergonomics of each model, the eye cups, and straps.
 The Nikon Aculon A211 8x42 did not do as well as some of the other really ergonomic models we tested.
 The Nikon uses a porro-prism design to transmit large amounts of light, but by the nature of that design, the binos are a little bit larger, wider, and clunkier than models using a more compact roof-prism design.

 Field of View